rootguy1/tetrak8s/README.md

-# kubernetes-101
+# tetrak8s
-Tutorial to build and deploy a simple Python app in Kubernetes.
-The walkthrough is available [here](https://youtu.be/zeS6OyDoy78).
+Tutorial to deploy KONG As API Gateway with Kubernetes

 Make sure that you have access to a Kubernetes cluster.